Gareth Cross

-Gareth David Cross (born 20 June 1984) is an English cricketer who plays for Clifton Cricket Club in the Greater Manchester Cricket League.
-He is a right-handed batsman and wicket-keeper who occasionally bowls right arm medium-fast.
+Gareth David Cross (born 20 June 1984) is an English cricketer who plays as a right-handed batsman and wicket-keeper who occasionally bowls right arm medium-fast.
 He played for Lancashire from 2005 until his release in 2013, and the following year signed for Derbyshire.
 In 2015 he returned to Clifton as professional having earlier come through their junior ranks.

 Cross was born in Bury, Greater Manchester, and briefly started his cricket at Roe Green Cricket Club in Worsley, before moving to Clifton Salford.
 Cross made his first-class debut in 2005.
 Lancashire's stalwart wicketkeeper Warren Hegg retired at the end of the season, and the signing of Luke Sutton in the off-season limited Cross' first-team opportunities.
 Despite the competition he established himself as a regular in the one-day side, although he struggled to break into the County Championship team.

 In 2009 Cross captained the Second XI, leading them to the semi-final of the Second XI Trophy.
 Sutton left in late 2010, leaving Cross as Lancashire's first-choice wicketkeeper.
 He was part of the Lancashire squad that won the 2011 County Championship and achieved the rare feat of being ever-present in a championship winning side, but left the club at the end of the 2013 season and after a short time with Cheshire in early 2014 signed to play for Derbyshire.

 Career

-Lancashire

 Cross made his debut for the Second XI a week and a half before his 18th birthday, in a game against Durham.
 He continued to play List A cricket for three years prior to his first-class debut.